LeChienCour/DevOpsLab/AWSDevOpsLabs/03-monitoring/cloudwatch/lab-guide.md

    - Verify the alarm threshold and comparison operator
    - Check that the metric has sufficient data points for evaluation
    - Confirm SNS topic ARN is correct and subscription is confirmed
-   - Review alarm history: `aws cloudwatch describe-alarm-history --alarm-name "CustomApp-HighCPU"`
+   - Review alarm history: `aws cloudwatch describe-alarm-history --alarm-name "cloudwatch-monitoring-lab-HighCPU"`

 4. **SNS notifications not received:**
    - Check spam folder for confirmation and alarm emails